Skip to main content

 Saving an article

-When you find something interesting in the Hub, click the heart icon on the article card.
+When you find something interesting in Discover, click the heart icon on the article card.
 It's saved to your Library.
 You can also add a personal note when you save (like "good for TikTok" or "follow up on methods section").

 Finding your saved articles

-Go to the Library section in the top navigation.
-This is your personal collection.
+Open the Lab in the top navigation and switch to the Library tab.
+This is your personal collection of saved articles.
 Only you can see it.

 Tracking your progress